 Why I started Taekwondo ...

-Fast forward to 2019: with my children grown, more time for myself and I had fitness goals that I wanted to achieve, I decided to return to the Taekwondo world at the age of 59.
-I remembered fondly the joy and excitement I had felt as a teenager in training, and I wanted to experience that again.
-My wife was completely supportive — in fact, she encouraged me wholeheartedly to pursue my passion once more.
+Fast forward to 2019: with my children grown and more time to focus on my own fitness goals, I decided to return to the world of TaeKwonDo at the age of 59.
+I remembered the joy and excitement I had felt as a teenager, and I wanted to experience that again.
+My wife was completely supportive—in fact, she encouraged me wholeheartedly to pursue my passion once more.

 Comments